FarronF/limerick-council-meetings/meetings/2019/11/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st October 2019.md

 is set out below.
 A single point of contact is being rolled out to manage the return

-of vacant properties ensuring that inspections of same are carried out as a priority,--- 9
+of vacant properties ensuring that inspections of same are carried out as a priority,
+---
+9

 allowing specification, cost and timeframe to be identified for the property and